ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The example below builds on the example in {{example-without-optimization}}, while additionally using the EDHOC + OSCORE request defined in {{RFC9668}} when running EDHOC both with AS and with RS.

-This interaction between C and RS consists of only two roundtrips to upload the access token, run EDHOC and access the protected resource at RS.
+This interaction between C and RS consists of only two roundtrips to upload the access token, run EDHOC, and access the protected resource at RS.

 ~~~~~~~~~~~ aasvg
     C                                   AS                           RS